Jewelry & Miscellaneous Works from my 2006 museum exhibit

 So, if you would ask...

-How Serious Am I About Ancient Egypt??...
-Visiting With Some Egyptologist Friends...
-While IN Egypt
+How Involved Am I With Ancient Egypt??...
+Some Egyptologist Friends...
+While WORKING at KV-10

 More Carvings in Wood from my Kenosha Public Museum Exhibit